feldob/InPUT/README.md

 ... // record some statistics
 </pre>

 with the advantage being that all configuration is externalized, and can entirely be handled descriptively without code changes.
-You can even write back small changes to the design, run the experiment again, and export the design by
+You can write back small changes to the design, run the experiment again, and document the configuration by exporting

 <pre>
-design.setValue("Algorithm.Option.Property.Var", 6); // change parameter by reflection
-c.run(); // run with new setup
+design.setValue("Algorithm.Option.Property.Var", 6); // deep parameter change using reflection and inversion of control c.run(); // run with new setup
 ... // record some statistics
 design.export(new XMLFileExporter("design2.xml")); // export the new configuration
 </pre>

+You can also treat output, and entire experimental investigations.
+This was just a very basic example.
+There are plenty of code examples for Java available (see *Java* folder).

 # How to use InPUT?